Polina418/Audio_processing/README.md

 ## Getting Started

 To get a local copy up and running follow these simple example steps.
+Before starting, organize your folder according to these guidlines:
+Make a folder for your project

 ### Prerequisites
 Here is a list of Python libraries you´ll need to install in order to work with the software